Powassan Virus and Lyme Disease: Why One Tick Bite Can Be More Dangerous

 - seizures

-Among patients with severe infection, long-term complications are common.
+Among patients with severe infection, long-term complications may occur.

 - memory impairment